Train / Trolley / Tram, Oahu

 The Waikiki Trolley has been driving people around since 1980 and covers some of the major historical attractions and shopping.
 There are 4 main routes: Honolulu City Line/Historical Tour (Red); Ocean Coast Line/Panoramic Tour (Blue); Scenic/Diamond Head Tour (Yello) and; Ala MOana Shoppin Shuttle (Pink).

-Depending on your desire, there are day and multi day passes and different price ranges.
+Depending on your travel plans, there are day and multi day passes and different price ranges.
 Check out their website for a full detail of prices (i.e. a combo day pass for red and pick is $25 per adult, $15 per child 4-11).

 I personally didn't ride the trolley, but this can be a good way for any visitor to travel.

 An inexpensive and easy way to get around O'ahu is by TheBus.
-You can get to just about anywhere in O'ahu and paying is easy.
+You can get to just about anywhere in O'ahu.
 The fare per ride is $2 and a free transfer is provided if needed which can be used within two hours.

 There is also a Visitor's Pass which provides free-unlimited rides for a 4 consecutive days.
 The passes can be purchased at any ABC Stores in Waikiki and the price of a visitor pass is $20.